kvara1112/PFDxtract/README.md

-# UK Judiciary PFD Reports Analysis
+# UK Judiciary PFD Reports Analysis v Private

 A Streamlit application for scraping and analyzing Prevention of Future Deaths (PFD) reports from the UK Judiciary website.